Dogs in Antarctica - Huskies

 The last dogs were taken from Antarctica on Feb 22nd 1994, a consequence of an environmental clause in the Antarctic Treaty that required non-native species to be removed.
 In the case of dogs, specifically because distemper (a disease of dogs) could potentially spread from the dogs to the native seals of Antarctica.

 In between these times dogs usually huskies brought from Greenland or other places in the Arctic were an integral part of life in Antarctica.
 They were used sometimes well and sometimes badly, they played a fundamental part in the exploration of the continent and in the science that was carried out in Antarctica when the scientific age took over from the Heroic Age.
 Men and dogs relied on each other for survival and many of these loyal workers and companions paid the price with their lives.

-Dogs and sleds are quick, flexible and able to traverse most of the terrain that Antarctica has to offer, there are no roads or even trails in Antarctica thanks to ever moving snow and ice.
-Inevitably in time dogs were replaced by snowmobiles, though initially dog teams were more reliable.
-As technology and operating techniques progressed so the mechanical pullers of sleds outperformed the canine.
-There is also the fact that unused skidoos just sit awaiting the time when they are used whereas dogs need year-round feeding and care.
+Dogs and sleds are quick, flexible and able to traverse most of the terrain that Antarctica has to offer, there are no roads or even trails in Antarctica due to the ever moving snow and ice.
+Inevitably in time dogs were replaced by snowmobiles, though this happened rather slowly.
+As technology and operating techniques progressed and frequent mechanical break downs reduced, so the mechanical pullers of sleds outperformed the canine.
+There are also the facts that unused snow mobiles just sit awaiting the time when they are used whereas dogs need year-round feeding and care and that the effective operation of a dog team requires a skill to be learned and experience.
 From the 1960's on dogs were kept in Antarctica at an ever decreasing number of bases, Many generations of Antarctic personnel on scientific bases regarded their experiences in Antarctica as being greatly enhanced by the presence of the dogs and the possibility of recreational sledging trips with them.

 Dogs in the Heroic Age 1900-1922